ooc-lang/the-ooc-language/first-class-functions.md

     someFunc = someOtherFunc

 The second difference is: first-class functions can capture context.
-Closures are firest-class functions that capture context.
+Closures are first-class functions that capture context.

     // here's a normal function
     clone: func (l: List<Int>) -> List<Int> {